How and Why I Was Defamed by Google

 In addition to primary victimisation resulting from the criminal event, an individual may experience secondary victimisation resulting from the way institutions and individuals respond to their situation and needs.
 Victims of cyber harassment often have thoughts of suicide and this has certainly been my experience.
 It is difficult to understand what a company worth so much gains from refusing to remove obviously defamatory and destructive links.
 Google says it is ‘not the internet police’ but there is copious evidence that rather than automated search results Google make decisions about the factors that rank websites on their search engine results (SERPs) and program their algorithm based upon a continuous process of evaluation.
 This was admitted in the evidence by the Google experts in my trial.

 After I filed defamation proceedings against Google Inc it became clear that my aim of obtaining removal was at odds with the Defendant’s aim of making me ‘go away’.
 For example, the Defendant sent requests to my lawyers for ‘further particulars’ which included inane questions such as asking to clarify a what is a URL.
-Their strategy was clear, to run up my legal bills so that I would give up the legal action.
+Their strategy was clear, to run up my legal bills so that I would give up.
 The Defendant took every opportunity to obstruct the legal process and when headed for trial, refused to mediate (Duffy v Google Inc (No. 3) SASC 1 (21 January 2016) from para ).

-In June 2011 I filed for an injunction to remove the links to the defamtory content.
-Google flew their legal team in from Sydney and kicked up a fuss in the court about the number of URLs that I requested removed (about 80), said they were not responsible as a publisher (even though Google knew about the Ripoff Report ‘business model’ from 2008), and suggested that I was in fact ‘guilty’ of stalking and harassment.
-Later that year Google published their Transparency Report and this detailed the removal requests they had received and actioned.
+In June 2011 I filed for an injunction to remove the links to the defamatory content.
+Google flew their legal team in from Sydney and kicked up a fuss in the court about the number of URLs that I requested removed (about 80).
+They said they were not responsible as a publisher (even though Google knew about the Ripoff Report ‘business model’ from 2008), and suggested that I was in fact ‘guilty’ of stalking and harassment.
+Later that year Google published their Transparency Report detailed the removal requests they had received and actioned.
 From 2013 Google published data on the number of copyright removal requests that had been actioned and it was in the millions.
 All of this ate into my savings, which, of course was the Defendant’s aim – to ‘deep pocket’ me.
 I lost the injunction.
 Had I been successfull and the defamatory content was completely removed, I would have walked away from the litigation because I was acutely aware that until the media published about my case I could conceivably just quietly return to my life.

 In October 2011 I realised that I could probably not avoid media attention for much longer.
 I decided to put this blog online.
 Google promptly removed it from all of their domains.
 It was only re-indexed after I complained on a blog on which Matt Cutts was participating in a debate.
 In late November 2011 I decided to co-operate with a media request from The Australian newspaper in order to put my side of the story online.
 I remember sitting in the car outside the newsagent on the day it was due to be published.
 I felt sick to my stomach because I knew there was no way that there was no going back to my life before the defamation.
 The article no longer appears to be accessible but it was picked up by a leading SEO blog.